CIT2202/basic-functions/notes.md

 echo $name; //causes an error : undefined variable
 ```

-- By default variables declared outside a function aren’t available to the function
+- By default variables declared outside a function aren't available to the function
 - We need to declare the variable as _global_ for the function to recognise it

 ```php